secu2/Plugbot/README.md

 ### Installation ###

+In order to install, just click the link below then copy the text you see there (javascript: etc.) to your bookmarks bar.
+You can add the bookmark manually or just drag the text straight there, it doesn't matter.
+Enjoy!
-Install [this bookmarklet](http://pastebin.com/raw.php?i=ywuQK2XA) in order to run Plugbot.
+Install [this bookmarklet](http://pastebin.com/raw.php?i=ywuQK2XA) in order to run Plug.bot.